Indian carmakers call for comprehensive plan after Delhi smog crackdown

 “There needs to be a clearly laid out roadmap of what the government expects from the (auto) industry for the next 5-10 years, so companies get time to adapt and respond,” said Mohit Arora, executive director at consultancy J.D.
 Power Asia Pacific.

-Anumita Roychowdhury, executive director at India’s Centre for Science and Environment said the decision to ban large diesel vehicles in Delhi would trigger similar moves elsewhere, making a comprehensive solution essential.
+Anumita Roychowdhury, executive director at India’s Center for Science and Environment said the decision to ban large diesel vehicles in Delhi would trigger similar moves elsewhere, making a comprehensive solution essential.

 Analysts say that among those who have the most to lose from India’s haphazard policies are dealers selling cars made by Toyota, Mahindra & Mahindra, Daimler AG’s and Tata Motors’ luxury arm, Jaguar Land Rover, brands who make large diesel cars.